 19 Rue Drouot, 9th arrondissement

-The elegant new 4-star Hotel Madame Drouot, located in a buzzy part of the 9th arrondissement near Palais Garnier (the Paris Opera House), the Galeries Lafayette and Printemps grands magasins (big department stores), the Musée Grevin wax museum, and several of the city's most fascinating 19th century covered passages.
+The elegant new 4-star Hotel Madame Drouot is located in a buzzy part of the 9th arrondissement near Palais Garnier (the Paris Opera House), the Galeries Lafayette and Printemps grands magasins (big department stores), the Musée Grevin wax museum, and several of the city's most fascinating 19th century covered passages.

 The hotel's 33 guestrooms and suites feature a charming blend of modern and classical decor, with soothing tones and, wood flooring and paneling, and marble bathrooms.
 In addition, you'll find an onsite cafe, pool, and spa.

-Also near the hotel are two of Paris's best market streets, Rue Cadet and Rue des Martyrs.
+Also near the hotel are two of Paris's epic market streets, Rue Cadet and Rue des Martyrs.

 Hotel Madame Drouot is also on my list of places to stay later this year.